 Jennifer Whiteis received a M.S. degree in Oceanography from Cornell University.
 She started her academic career at the University of North Carolina in Wilmington where she studied Earth Sciences and she then transferred to Cornell University where she graduated with a B.S. degree in Geology.
 As an undergraduate, she was awarded a NASA Space Grant Fellowship to carry out a project using remote sensing techniques to study physical ocean parameters that impact coral disease in the Caribbean Sea.
 This experience motivated Whiteis to continue studies with a more detailed, in-depth research project using a combination of multiple satellite sensors and in situ data to examine the impact of global climate change on Caribbean corals.
 Her graduate thesis focused on Caribbean Coral Reef Studies.
 After graduation, Ms. Whiteis will pursue a Ph.D. in Paleo Climate.

 Jessica Dutton completed her doctorate in Marine Biology from the University of California, Santa Barbara in 2009.
 Her focus was on how environmental conditions influence the physiology and distributions of coastal marine invertebrates.
 After completing her degree, Jessica moved into marine policy to work more closely at the intersection of science and society.
 She held positions as a Knauss Marine Policy Fellow with NOAA Fisheries, and a Mirzayan Fellow with the National Academy of Sciences.
-Currently she is a Postdoctoral Research Associate with the Wrigley Institute for Environmental Studies at the University of Southern California, where she helps develop research programs and education partnerships to promote interdisciplinary science, marine policy and environmental solutions.
+Currently she is the Special Projects Director with the Wrigley Institute for Environmental Studies at the University of Southern California, where she helps develop research programs and education partnerships to promote interdisciplinary science, marine policy and environmental solutions.